 Evaluate your wellbeing and try to figure out what is causing the burnout.
 How does it make you feel?
 Being aware of the signs is a great start.
 Even better is if you are self-aware, knowing which signs you have yourself.
 That way, you have an easier time preventing them.

 Having one good night’s sleep is only a temporary solution to a burnout.
 Just like resting after a sports injury, you need to do the same for your body and mind.
-Being burned out from work is not something you just push through.
+Being burned out from work is not something you should just push through.

 It’s important to take a break, as powering through will only make things worse.
 Try removing all electronics 1h before bed, or maybe meditate in the morning before starting your day.
 Have a clear barrier between work and your spare time, keeping all work related things in an office.

-3. Support bubble
+3. Support system

 Being burned out from work is not something easy to handle.
 For some, it can take months until they are fully recovered.
-Having a support bubble will help you through this difficult time.
+Having a support system will help you through this difficult time.
 It can be anyone.
 Whether it’s your friend, family, or a colleague.

 4. Easier tasks